Moldova became a Party to the WHO Framework Convention on Tobacco Control on May 4, 2009.

-There is a ban on direct and indirect forms of tobacco advertising and promotion.
+There is a ban on nearly all direct and indirect forms of tobacco advertising and promotion.
 The display of tobacco products will not be prohibited at retailers until March 20, 2020.
 Sponsorship by the tobacco industry is also prohibited.

 Tobacco Packaging and Labeling

 Packaging of cigarettes, roll-your-own tobacco, and waterpipe tobacco must bear a pictorial health warning covering 65 percent of the front and back of each pack.
 The 14 available warnings are displayed in sets of seven which rotate annually.
 In addition, two of the lateral sides must contain a general text warning taking up 30 percent of each lateral side.
 For other smoked tobacco products, a general warning must be printed on 30 percent of the most visible surface, while the text warning must be printed covering 40 percent of the next most visible surface.
 Misleading packaging and labeling, which includes terms such as “light” and “medium” and other signs, is prohibited.

 Law No. 278-XVI of December 14, 2007 on tobacco and tobacco articles is the primary law on tobacco control and covers many aspects of tobacco control, including but not limited to: restrictions on smoking in public places, production and sale of tobacco products, and tobacco packaging and labeling measures.
 The law was amended several times, and most recently amended on May 29, 2015 by comprehensive tobacco control measures.
 Additionally, the Law No. 1227-XIII of June 27, 1999 on advertising (as amended) duplicates many of the advertising restrictions.
 The Criminal Code of the Republic of Moldova No. 218-XVI contains the penalties for violations of the tobacco control laws.